raving-bots/expansim-sdk/Examples/Telemetry/README.md

 # Example: Telemetry

-This plugin example shows how to use `OnVehicleTelemetry` to gather vehicle telemetry and save it to a file for later processing.
+This plugin example shows how to use `OnTelemetry` and `OnDashboard` to gather vehicle telemetry and save it to a file for later processing.

 ## Usage

-Edit `API_v1.json`, set `PluginPath` correctly and `VehiclePlugin.VehicleTelemetryPlugin` to `1`, for example:
+Edit `API_v1.json`, set `PluginPath` correctly and `VehiclePlugin.TelemetryPlugin` and `VehiclePlugin.DashboardPlugin` to `1`, for example:

 ```json
 {